strykeforce/strykeforce.org/content/about/ftc.md

 We are entering the 6th season of our FTC (FIRST Tech Challenge) program, which is made up of 7th and 8th grade students.
 <!--more-->

 Special Air Services, Team 7228, had their Rookie year in 2013.
-Due to the tremendous growth in interest in our program, Team 8553, the Screaming Eagles, was added a year later.
+Due to the tremendous growth in interest in our program, Team 8553, the Screaming Eagles, was added a year later and Team 15106, the Spittin' Kittens, was added in 2018.

 - [FTC 17/18 Season Highlight Photos](https://photos.app.goo.gl/72AIxOVQhT3ACQZx1)